GJFeller/GCEVT/README.md

 # AngularJS + D3 + ThreeJS + RESTful Integration

-This is an base front-end application to have a base application which integrates AngularJS, access to no-sql database with RESTful API, D3 for 2D data visualization and ThreeJS for 3D rendering.
+This is an base front-end application to have a base application which integrates AngularJS, access to no-sql database with RESTful web service, D3 for 2D data visualization and ThreeJS for 3D rendering.

-The back-end application to make the RESTful API is at https://github.com/GJFeller/MongoBackendRESTful
+The back-end application to make the RESTful web service is at https://github.com/GJFeller/MongoBackendRESTful

 ### Prerequisites